 [Laughs] He did give her a ride.

-We also had him do them in meaner ways.
+We also had him do takes in meaner ways.
 In the first screening we did, his first scene was a much meaner scene.
 He was really trying to get her out while she’s trying to stay in bed, and even Kristen was worried about that when we were putting it together.
 She was worried about what point she would become pathetic.

 We thought the scene was really funny and we showed it to some of our hipster friends who thought it was funny, but then we showed it to an audience and they didn’t laugh.
 I think it was because that they like Kristen so much that it was not fun for them to watch a guy be mean to her.
 We were able to take other takes we did with it and cut together a very passive-aggressive version.

-I think we probably went through about 15 positions – you’ll see the outtakes of it.
+I think we probably went through about 15 positions – and you’ll see the outtakes of it.
 You can only get that if you have two cool, comfortable and funny actors doing it.
 I’d be hard-pressed to think of two people who would go for it completely and so comfortably.

-Well, it all boils down to us wanting to make sure we weren’t doing something that felt arch or stuff we’ve seen before.
 We’ve seen women before at odds with each other in these kinds of comedies.
 I think it was a litmus test for what would really happen and how far would they really go after each other.
 For us, the comedy is always what people aren’t saying.
 I think that’s the difference between a “guy” comedy and a “girl” comedy about guys and girls.

 Kristen, Annie, and all the women on the set were helping us out on whether or not something was too big.
 Actually, I was pushing really hard for it not being confrontational at all, but they would tell me that, in this situation, Annie would take Helen on or that there’d be more back and forth.